BobGanti/SimpleRAG/README.md

 ## Overview

-`syntaxmatrix` (lowercase) is a lightweight, Pythonic UI library that lets you build interactive chat-style front-ends for AI apps without diving into a full web framework.
+`syntaxmatrix` (lowercase) is a full-stack Python library that lets you build interactive chat-style front-ends for AI apps without diving into a full web framework.
 It provides:

 - Rapid widget registration (text inputs, buttons, file uploaders)
 - Dynamic theme toggling and multiple UI modes